-The fact that I hadn’t been there yet almost made me feel like I was failing as a traveller, so it was the first country on my list for my three month South East Asia trip.
+The fact that I hadn’t been there yet almost made me feel like I was failing as a traveler, so it was the first country on my list for my three month South East Asia trip.

 I was finally making it there and man was I excited!

-After a short one night stopover in Singapore, my third visit, and a couple of hours at the airport in Bangkok, my friend Kerry and I arrived jet lagged and bleary eyed in the northern capital of the country, Chiang Mai.
+After a short one-night stopover in Singapore, my third visit, and a couple of hours at the airport in Bangkok, my friend Kerry and I arrived jet-lagged and bleary-eyed in the northern capital of the country, Chiang Mai.